AndresParraSilva/NYC-Trip/README.md

 ## Day 6: 12/12 (Thursday)

     Morning:
-    Walk through the 9/11 Memorial and Museum.
-    Explorar Wall Street.
+    Walk through the 9/11 Memorial and Museum. ✅ Explorar Wall Street. ✅
-    Take the East River Tramway for unique skyline views.

     Afternoon:
-    Shop for winter essentials at Five Stride Skate Shop and Guitar Center.
+    Stroll across the Brooklyn Bridge for sunset views. ✅ Almuerzo en DUMBO in Brooklyn (seafood). ✅

     Evening:
-    Meet for drinks with your boss (fixed).
+    Meet for drinks with your boss (fixed). ✅

 ## Day 7: 12/13 (Friday)

     Morning:
-    Visit the Top of the Rock Observatory for stunning views of NYC (10:10 AM).     $44-$60
+    Visit the Top of the Rock Observatory for stunning views of NYC (10:10 AM).     $44-$60 Shop for winter essentials at Five Stride Skate Shop and Guitar Center.

     Afternoon:
     Comprar smartwatch y auriculares.